gabrielestefono/curso_typescript/docs/handbook/09 - Modules.md

 const positivePhi: number
 ```

-You can import a file and not include any variables into your current module via import "./file":
+You can import a file and not include any variables into your current module via `import "./file"`:

 ```ts
 // @filename: app.ts